orefalo/g2/README.md

 * Contains a modified version of git-completion.bash - Shawn O. Pearce
 * [GUM](https://github.com/saintsjd/gum) by saintsjd.
 Wonder why this project feelt short on delivery.
 * Andrew Peterson/ NDP Software for their cool interactive Cheatsheet
+* The mainteners behind msysgit who made git on windows all possible

 ##License